YuchiQiu/CLADE/README.md

 # Input Files:
 `$COMB_LIB.xlsx`: Variants and their fitness in the combinatory library.
 Only variants with available experimentally determined fitness are listed.
 First Column (Variants): sequences for variants at mutation sites.
 Second Column (Fitness): Fitness values.\
+`$DATASET_zeroshot.csv`: optional if zero-shot predictions are used.
+It can be calculated followed by instructions in [ftMLDE] (https://github.com/fhalab/MLDE#building-an-alignment-for-msa-transformer).
+One column of this file name 'Combo" provides the list of all variants.
+Other columns named by the zero-shot methods give the preditions for each variant.
+Two zero-shot predictions files used for CLADE calculations are provided in folder `Input/`.

 # Usage
 ## Encoding